ibmcnxdev/favourite-communities/README.md

 # favourite-communities
-This repository contains a customization which allows you to favourite a community
+This repository contains a customization which allows you to favourite a community.